 - Backup tapes are often poorly managed and can retain data longer than the retention period states (even indefinitely!).

 This causes a myriad of problems for companies when archiving and email disaster recovery cross paths in the wrong way.
 The best way to approach this problem is to simplify and consolidate the systems by using a proper, compliant email archiving tool while moving away from on-computer email archives.

 Stay tuned for important updates about email disaster recovery from Jatheon.
-To learn more about email archiving, download our free eBook “Email Archiving: Best Practices For Today’s Leading Enterprises” by clicking on the image below.
+To learn more about email archiving, download our free eBook “Email Archiving: Best Practices For Today’s Leading Enterprises”.